 When you set alert actions for an event, you can specify the action to display an alert on the server.
 To perform this action, Server Administrator sends a message to /dev/console.
-If the Server Administrator system is running an X Window System, the messsage is not displayed.
+If the Server Administrator system is running an X Window System, the message is not displayed.
 To see the alert message on a Red Hat Enterprise Linux system when the X Window System is running, you must start xconsole or xterm -C before the event occurs.
-To see the alert message on a SUSE Linux Enterprise Server system when the X Window System is running, you must start a terminal such as xterm -C before the event occurs.
+To see the alert message on a SUSE Linux Enterprise Server system when the X Window System is xterm -C before the event occurs.